 Trips

 Castle Head lies on Narrow Neck Plateau, overlooking the Ruined Castle and Mt Solitary.
 There are excellent views from the top.
-The abseiling trip from Castle Head down to the Ruined Castle is challenging, as it is quite exposed in places, both on and off rope.
+The abseiling trip from Castle Head down to the Ruined Castle is fairly challenging, as it is quite exposed in places, both on and off rope.

 Head along Cliff Dr from Scenic World in Katoomba.
 After passing several lookouts, turn left into Glenraphael Dr, which immediately turns into a dirt road.
 Follow the road out along Narrow Neck to a locked gate after about 3km.
 At one point there is a steep section which has been cemented.
 The parking area is about 300m past this.

 The track continues through low growing heath to Castle Head trig.
 The end of the trail is about 70m past here with more views of Mt Solitary, as well as Narrowneck and Cedar Creek.
+This is a good spot to harness up.

 Walk out to the nose, stepping across a narrow gap near the end (somewhat exposed), and then a final short scramble down to reach the anchors, set in a detached block.
 You have a couple of options here.
-One is to head straight off the front, a 45m abseil overhung about half way down.
+One is to head straight off the front, a beautiful 40m abseil overhung about half way down.

 Either way, walk under the cliffs and along the ridge.
 After about 100m past the end of the cliffs, there is a tree on the left with slings around.
 This is a 25m drop, but there are quite a few loose rocks at the top making belaying at the bottom difficult.